 Adding a box to your venue, where visitors can leave information such as email addresses for the chance of winning a prize, can provide connections that lead to possible sales.

-A craft show can be an interesting and cost effective way to put yourself into the artistic marketplace and also is many times quite profitable and enjoyable.
+The crafts fair can be an interesting and cost-effective way to put yourself into the artistic marketplace and also is many times quite profitable and enjoyable.